The Best Way to Make Your Van Into a Simple Camper

-A fresh water container is a must when you're travelling long distance and are camping in a Van.
+A freshwater container is a must when you're travelling long distances and are camping in a Van.

-You need it to fill your portable toilet and to clean all kinds of other stuff, so you have to take at least one reasonable size fresh water container with you.
+You can use it for your portable toilet, clean your boots, and do the dishes.
 Choose one that's not pliable, but rather firm, because it should be able to stand a bit of rough handling.

-I use a water container like this only mine has no filter.
+I use a water container like this 7-Gallon Rigid Water Container only mine has no filter.
 I've never seen those in my country, but if I had a choice, I would've bought one with a filter.
 Why?
-Because you could end up in a situation that you have to drink the water and then it's always safer to have filtered water available.
-7-Gallon Rigid Water Container
+You could end up in a situation that you have to drink the water.
+Then it's always safer to have filtered water available.

 5. An Electricity Converter

 In Europe you can't do without a camping electricity converter.
 Most camping sites have a lower voltage than the normal 220 in houses in Europe.
 I don't know if that's the same in the USA or other countries outside of Europe.